cleesmith/python_learning/README.md

 > How can anyone know that what they are reading is even remotely up-to-date.
 > Is it really that difficult to add a full date in an article; at the
 > beginning or the end, it doesn't matter, come on, we can do this.
+> Books have publication dates, so I'm pretty sure no one was struggling
+> with Moby Dick yesterday.

 ***